plabayo/website/content/_index.md

 Next to consulting and our open source contributions we also work on some of our own projects.

-You can find all on our [our Github org page](https://github.com/plabayo).
+You can find all our projects on our [our Github organization home page](https://github.com/plabayo).

 ### 1. [Plabayo News](https://github.com/plabayo/news)